Simple Meal Prep Tips for Families on the Go

 Here are a few simple ways to prep:

-• Wash and chop fruits and veggies so they’re ready to grab
+• Wash and chop fruits and veggies so they’re ready to grab or throw on a sheet pan to cook

 • Chop once, eat twice—need onions for more than one meal?
 Chop it all at once and save what you need for later in the week